inab/EMBO-bioinfocore-2021/docs/introduction/index.md

 **Zoom:**
 - Zoom will be used for our lectures, practical sessions and check-ins.
 - Please arrive some minutes before the session so we make sure to start with no delays.
-A 10 minutes slot has been scheduled before the first and second slot for you to settle in and informal discussions.
+A 10 minute slot has been scheduled before the first and second slot for you to settle in and informal discussions.
 - Make sure your screen name is your actual name as you registered for the course (no nicknames please).
 - If you are having trouble connecting, take a look at the [Zoom help sheet](/EMBO-bioinfocore-2021/docs/help/zoom/).
 The slack channel #technical-support is also available for you to ask for help.
 - Please mute yourself when joining to avoid background noise.
 The trainers will let you know how best to ask questions during the session.
 - Zoom breakout rooms will be used during some sessions.
 The trainers will explain more about how this will work and how to ask for help.

 **Google Docs/Spreadsheets/Slides:**
-- Google utilities are often used for group editing, particularly for group projects.
-This handbook may provide you with links to any Google Docs you may need.
+- Google services are often used for group editing, particularly for group projects.
+This handbook may provide you with links to any Google documents you may need during the course.

 ## Where can I ask questions?
 - Post any questions that arise into the #general channel in the Slack workspace.
-- The trainers will let you know how best to ask questions during the session
+- The trainers will let you know how best to ask questions during the session.
-- Research-related questions can be direct messaged to trainers, although there is no guarantee they will answer them.
-They will not write your thesis for you, but they will help you if they can.
 - If you have any other questions please contact us on slack, either using the channel #technical-support or via direct message to the @embo.bioinfocore user.
 Alternatively, please email [embo.bioinfocore@bsc.es](mailto:embo.bioinfocore@bsc.es)

 ## Our advice for making the most of this course